Rome Sightseeing Passes comparison

 Cons of the Omnia Card

-That said, its relatively high price and 72-hour time limit make it less ideal for those who prefer a slower, more relaxed visit spread out over several days.
+However, its price and limited validity make it less suitable for travelers who prefer a slower pace or a more flexible itinerary spread over several days.

 How does the Rome Super Pass work?